scrapy/scrapy/docs/topics/extensions.rst

 spider will be closed with the reason ``closespider_itempassed``.
 If zero (or non set), spiders won't be closed by number of passed items.

+.. setting:: CLOSESPIDER_PAGECOUNT

+CLOSESPIDER_PAGECOUNT
+""""""""""""""""""""""

+Default: ``0``

+.. versionadded: 0.11

+An integer which specifies the maximum number of responses to crawl.
+If the spider crawls more than that, the spider will be closed with the reason ``closespider_pagecount``.
+If zero (or non set), spiders won't be closed by number of crawled responses.

 StatsMailer extension
 ~~~~~~~~~~~~~~~~~~~~~